Tenbury and Bewdley Railway: Decline and closure

 The remains of Dowles Bridge.
-The rails were supported by iron lattices which spanned the stone columns, they were removed on closure of the line.
+The rails were supported by iron lattices which spanned the stone columns pictured, the spans were removed on closure of the line.

-After closure, a goods service was retained on the branch along its length between Tenbury and Bewdley.
-All connections with the Shrewsbury and Hereford main line had been removed at Woofferton on 12 November 1961, leading to further decline.
+After closure to passengers, a goods service was retained on the branch along its length between Tenbury and Bewdley.
+Both passenger and goods traffic were further depleted during this time, as the line now only connected at one end (following the full closure and lifting of the Tenbury Branch on 12 November 1961).
 The goods service to Tenbury was withdrawn on 6 January 1964.
-The goods service to Cleobury Mortimer and Ditton Priors continued, but that business dwindled further and, after a period being used for the storage of surplus goods wagons, on Good Friday, 16 April 1965, the line was closed and only dismantling traffic continued to use the line.
-In March 1966, with lifting of the track completed, the spans of Dowles Bridge were dismantled, leaving only the supports standing in the River Severn.
+The goods service to Cleobury Mortimer and Ditton Priors continued, due to the presence of RNAD Ditton Priors requiring the line to be used for military traffic.
+During this time, the remainder of the line (that not being used by the aforementioned military traffic) between Cleobury and Tenbury was used as a very long siding for the storage of over one thousand redundant goods wagons.
+After the severance of the military depot from the railway, and the removal of the goods wagons, on Good Friday, 16 April 1965, the line between Bewdley and Tenbury was closed and only dismantling traffic continued to use the line.
+In March 1966, with lifting of all other track completed, the spans of Dowles Bridge were dismantled, despite local outcry, leaving only the supports standing in the River Severn.

 Current state of the line

 As of April 2025, much of the Tenbury and Bewdley railway's trackbed is fading back into the countryside, no indication of railway activity is present on much of the line, though some embankments, stations, viaducts and bridges survive.
-Today, the original branch off of the Severn Valley Railway is used as a siding to a point shortly outside of Bewdley; the supports of Dowles Bridge remain standing in the River Severn; the trackbed is walkable for a few miles between Dowles Road and an edge of the Wyre Forest as part of the Mercian Way; and the stations of Bewdley, Wyre Forest, Cleobury Mortimer, Neen Sollars and Newnham Bridge are extant as private residences, Tenbury Wells railway station having been demolished and the site used for various industrial purposes.
+Today, the original branch off of the Severn Valley Railway is used as a siding to a point shortly outside of Bewdley station, though Bewdley station is signalled as if the line were fully intact.
+The supports of Dowles Bridge remain standing in the River Severn; the trackbed is walkable for a few miles between Dowles Road (shortly after Dowles Bridge) and an edge of the Wyre Forest, as part of the Mercian Way; and the stations of Wyre Forest, Cleobury Mortimer, Neen Sollars and Newnham Bridge are extant as private residences, with Bewdley the only station still seeing railway activity, preserved as part of the Severn Valley Railway.
+Tenbury Wells railway station was demolished, and the site is now used for various industrial purposes.